Skip to main content

 segmentRestrict by user segment membershipuser_segment_id, excluded_user_segment_id

-usage_costDeduct wallet balance per campaign interactionwallet_id (integer), cost (integer, >= 1)
+usage_costDeduct a cost from a wallet when a reward is issuedwallet_id (integer), cost (integer, >= 1)

 Reward limit units: year, month, week, day, hour, calendar_day.